GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 * The players should follow our standard IR process and work in the #login-situation-practice channel
 * You may direct players to the applicable runbook - This is a named scenario, so initial troubleshooting should be minimized
-* Once complete, note and assing runbook refinements
+* Once complete, note and assessing runbook refinements

 ### Fault Injection / Chaos Engineering Tools